kevindo0720/cse15l-lab-reports/lab2.md

   }
 ```
 To account for the bug, I made a temporary array and copy everything in reverse order from original array to temp array and after that, re update the original array.
-In the original code, the for loop makes it so that the indices overlap and does not produce our desired result.
+In the original code, the for loop makes it so that after the half way mark, it begins using the values that were just reversed to switch elements.

-# PART 3
+# PART 3 - REFLECTION

 Through the labs of week 2 and week 3, I learned how to deploy a website that connects to my computer using URLHandler.
-Before I did not know that I can create a website of my own from my computer, and that I have to use some kind of external services for that.
+I also learned the terminologies that relate to this exerce, such as `port` or `local host`.
+Before, I did not know that I can create a website of my own from my computer, and that I have to use some kind of external services for that.
+The past two labs have taught me very useful concepts and skills that I will probably need in my future career in the tech industry.